CESNET/ansible-role-mariadb/README.md

             privileges:
               - "dbname1.*:ALL"
         ```
-* master - Information if host is master or slave
+* mariadb_is_master - Information if host is master or slave
-* replication_enabled - Information if replication is enabled or not
+* mariadb_replication_enabled - Information if replication is enabled or not
-* replication_cluster_name - Name of cluster
+* mariadb_replication_cluster_name - Name of cluster
-* replication_hosts - List of replication hosts ip's
+* mariadb_replication_hosts - List of replication hosts ip's
 ## Available tags
 * install
 * scheme - Create/Remove database and run scripts